vincecampanale/blog/_posts/2016-12-10-check-for-palindromes.markdown

 {: language-javascript}

 This solution takes advantage of a ternary function which is basically syntactic sugar for the if statement.
 The line `result = forwards === backwards ? true : false` does this: evaluates `forwards === backwards`; if it evaluates to true, then true gets stored in the variable `result`; if it evaluates to false, then false gets stored in the variable `result`.

+Let me know if you can think of a better way to do this!
+Email link in the footer.

 Fin.